FAQs – Elective Coverage

-EC is an option for self-employed individuals and employers to apply for coverage under SDI.
-SDI coverage includes Disability Insurance (DI) and Paid Family Leave (PFL) benefits.
+Elective Coverage is an option for self-employed individuals and employers to apply for coverage under State Disability Insurance (SDI).
+SDI coverage includes Disability Insurance and Paid Family Leave benefits.
 A self-employed individual or employer is someone who works for themselves, such as an independent contractor.
 For more information see the Information Sheet: Elective Coverage for Employers and Self-Employed Individuals (DE 231EC) (PDF).

-- I just started paying into my EC plan.
-If I become disabled tomorrow am I covered?
+- I just started paying into my Elective Coverage plan.
+If my disability begins tomorrow, am I covered?
 Am I covered if I have a family care need tomorrow?

-There is usually a minimum of six months from the effective date of your EC plan before you are eligible based on EC contributions.
+There is usually a minimum of six months from the effective date of your Elective Coverage (EC) plan before you are eligible based on EC contributions.
 However, if you worked as an employee in California approximately 5 to 18 months prior to your EC plan, you may have wage credits in the base period, which may give you a valid claim.

 Yes.
-Disability Insurance EC benefits are payable whether you are hurt on or off the job unless you carry workers’ compensation coverage on yourself.
+Disability Insurance Elective Coverage benefits are payable whether you are hurt on or off the job unless you carry workers’ compensation coverage for yourself.

-- I’m collecting benefits under my EC plan.
-If I continue to receive income from my business, will SDI still pay me?
+- I’m collecting benefits under my Elective Coverage plan.
+If I continue to receive income from my business, will State Disability Insurance still pay me?